opnsense/docs/source/manual/how-tos/ipsec-rw-srv-ikev1xauth.rst

 Mutual PSK + XAuth: You define a pre-shared key which is the same for every user and after securing the channel the user authentication via XAuth comes into play.
-Mutual RSA + XAuth: Instead for using a pre-shared key, every device need a client certificte to secure the connection plus XAuth for authentication.
+Mutual RSA + XAuth: Instead of using a pre-shared key, every device needs a client certificate to secure the connection plus XAuth for authentication.
 This is the most secure variant for IKEv1/XAuth but also with the most work to do.
 Hybrid RSA + XAuth: Hybrid RSA is the same as Mutual, without the need for a client certificate.
 Only